Ucheability/MSc-Dissertation-Stock-Prediction-Hybrid-ML/README.md

 - **Literature Review:** Conduct an extensive review of current machine learning applications in financial analysis.

-**- Data Acquisition:** Gather and clean a 10-year historical dataset (2013–2023) for the target companies from Yahoo Finance.
+- **Data Acquisition:** Gather and clean a 10-year historical dataset (2013–2023) for the target companies from Yahoo Finance.

-**- Sentiment Processing:** Employ Natural Language Processing (NLP) to process financial news and categorize sentiment as positive, negative, or neutral.
+- **Sentiment Processing:** Employ Natural Language Processing (NLP) to process financial news and categorize sentiment as positive, negative, or neutral.

-**- Hybrid Model Development:** Design and implement a hybrid architecture merging Long Short-Term Memory (LSTM) networks with Random Forest (RF) algorithms.
+- **Hybrid Model Development:** Design and implement a hybrid architecture merging Long Short-Term Memory (LSTM) networks with Random Forest (RF) algorithms.

-**- Performance Evaluation:** Assess the integrated model's effectiveness using metrics like MSE, RMSE, MAE, and R-squared, comparing it against standalone models.
+- **Performance Evaluation:** Assess the integrated model's effectiveness using metrics like MSE, RMSE, MAE, and R-squared, comparing it against standalone models.

 ## 4. Dataset Description

 This project utilizes a multi-dimensional dataset to capture both market mechanics and investor mood:

-**- Historical Stock Data:** 10 years of daily data (Jan 2013 – Jan 2023) including Open, High, Low, Close, Adjusted Close, and Volume.
+- **Historical Stock Data:** 10 years of daily data (Jan 2013 – Jan 2023) including Open, High, Low, Close, Adjusted Close, and Volume.

-**- Sentiment Data:** Derived from financial news articles.
+- **Sentiment Data:** Derived from financial news articles.
 Due to accessibility hurdles with real-world news archives, an innovative synthetic sentiment dataset was developed to emulate genuine market trends, company-specific events, and economic indicators.

-**- Target Variable:** The primary feature for prediction is the 'Close' price, shifted by one day to represent the next day's forecasted value.
+- **Target Variable:** The primary feature for prediction is the 'Close' price, shifted by one day to represent the next day's forecasted value.

 ## 5. Methodology

 The research followed a structured data science lifecycle, integrating quantitative financial modeling with qualitative sentiment analysis.
 The process was divided into the following key phases:

-**-Phase 1: Data Collection & Preprocessing:**
+- **Phase 1: Data Collection & Preprocessing:**

     - Historical stock data (Open, High, Low, Close, Volume) was extracted for Google, Meta, and NVIDIA via the yfinance API.